Last Week in AI #54

 Considering AI in your company?

-AI Tool Further Confirms that Racism in AI is a Real Issue
+TALK TO OUR EXPERTAI Tool Further Confirms that Racism in AI is a Real Issue

 A picture has been circling around the internet that shows the capabilities of upscaling technology, namely, a computer program that takes as input a pixelated low-resolution picture and generates visual data to fill in the blanks using machine learning.
 The controversy arose when a picture of former U.S. president Barack Obama was run through the system, and instead of filling the picture with the facial features of a man of color, it generated the face of a white man.
 This is likely caused by the inherent bias contained in the datasets used for training the model, which usually contain a disproportionately large sample of white faces and not minorities.